Exclusive - Iran tells West President Rouhani at risk if talks fail: Iranian officials

 Obama could temporarily suspend many of the harshest unilateral U.S. sanctions against Iran but permanent removal would have to be approved by the Republican-controlled Congress, where there is little appetite for sanctions relief.

-The Senate is finalising a bill for tougher sanctions if there is no final nuclear deal by June 30.
+The Senate is finalizing a bill for tougher sanctions if there is no final nuclear deal by June 30.
 Obama has vowed to veto any new Iran sanctions bill.

 Another Western official said Rouhani appeared to have underestimated the resolve of Washington and Europe to demand limitations on Iranian nuclear activities for a decade or more in exchange for sanctions relief.